Since late 2010, StumbleUpon has been one of the top sources of social media traffic in the US, even surpassing Faceboook as a referrer.

 TED is a good example of this.

-When you land on a page it’s clear from the start what the user must do.
+When you land on one of its pages, it’s clear from the start what the user must do.

-Then there are other options that the Stumbler can explore, like the bio or other videos to watch next.
+That includes additional options that the Stumbler can explore like a bio to read or other videos to watch.

 Step #5: Try StumbleUpon Paid Discovery